-Kamran enjoys a global view.
-He grew up in Venezuela, where he got his BS in Biology at Central University of Venezuela.
-He then moved to the US to work as a Research Associate at the Viral Genomic Sequencing Platform of the Broad Institute of Harvard and MIT.
 Fascinated by systems-wide research, he went to Canada to study at the University of Toronto.
-He first pursued his MSc in Cell and Systems Biology.
-He then earned his PhD in Biochemistry in the lab of Dr. Walid Houry, where he built the most comprehensive chaperone protein network of yeast, as well as uncovered a novel interaction between two important chaperone-protease proteins of bacteria.
-Kamran’s postdoctoral research was done in the lab of Dr. Cordula Enenkel, deciphering the role of the enigmatic proteasome storage granules that form when proteasomes localize to the cytoplasm within non-dividing cells.
-At Dewpoint he is diving deep into condensate biology to reveal their interactomes and find ways to treat associated human diseases.
+He first pursued his Master of Science degree in Cell and Systems Biology.
+He then earned his Ph.D. in Biochemistry in the lab of Dr. Walid Houry, with an emphasis on chaperone protein networks and proteolytic systems in response to stress.
+Kamran’s postdoctoral research was done in the lab of Dr. Cordula Enenkel, deciphering the role and composition of the proteasome storage granules.
+At Dewpoint, he is diving deep into condensatopathies to reveal novel interactomes and help drive effective drug treatments.